A new hierarchy for complex plane curves: Proof of Theorem , Theorem , Proposition and Theorem

-To do this, we recall some key results from \cite{ST}.
-A triple $(\CC',\CC,\CC'')$ of CL (short for conic-line) arrangements, where $\CC'= \CC \setminus \{Q\}$ with $Q \in \CC$ a smooth conic and $\CC''$ the 0-dimensional arrangement on $Q$ given by the reduced intersection $\CC' \cap Q$, is called quasi-homogeneous if all the singular points of $\CC'$ and of $\CC$ situated on $Q$ are quasi-homogeneous.
-The authors in \cite{ST} require that all the singular points of $\CC'$ and of $\CC$ are quasi-homogeneous, but this stronger form is not necessary.
+\proof This result is a stronger version of \cite[Proposition 3.7]{ST}.
+The authors in \cite{ST} require in their result that all the singular points of $\CC'$ and of $\CC$ are quasi-homogeneous, but this stronger assumption is not necessary.
 Indeed, as noted in \cite{DIS} and in subsection \ref{ESsec} above, for a similar condition in \cite{STY}, this assumption is used in \cite{ST} only to compute the difference

 where we set